oanapintoiu/bank_tech_test/README.md

 * delegates transaction related operations to the transaction controller and statement printing to the statement controller.
 * it is important to note that the `bankTransaction` instance of the `Transaction class` needed to be PASSED from the `BankAccount class` to the instance of `Statement class` to ensure that both classes are sharing the same instance of the `Transaction class` and that the transactions added in the `BankAccount class` are accessible in the `Statement class`

-2. **Transaction Controller**: manages, records and stores all transactions associated with the bank account class/controller and provides the user with additional information such as the transaction date, credit and debit amount, and resulting balance.
+2. **Transaction Controller**:

+* manages, records and stores all transactions associated with the bank account class/controller;
+* provides the user with additional information such as the transaction date, credit and debit amount, and resulting balance.

-3. **Statement Controller**: generates and prints the account statement in the desired format based on the stored transactions found in the transaction controller.
+3. **Statement Controller**:

+* generates and prints the account statement in the desired format based on the stored transactions found in the transaction controller;
+* the date value uses `toLocaleDateString()` method to return the date object in the required format.
+More information on this method can be found [here](https://www.codecademy.com/resources/docs/javascript/dates/toLocaleDateString).

 ### Testing